akarhin/akarhin.github.io/_projects/1_project.md

 where:
 - \( m \) is an integer (1, 2, 3, ...)

+**Hunting thooth frequency** The hunting teeth frequency (HTF) is the rate at which a tooth in one gear engages with a specific tooth in another gear.

+**Formula:**

+$$
+HTF = \frac{\text{GMF} \times N_a}{T_{out} \times T_{in}}
+$$
+where
+-GMF is the gear meshing frequency
+- N_a is the common frequency
+-T_in = pinion teeth
+-T_out = gear teeth

+The common frequency is determined by dividing the amount of theeth from both gears in the gearpair into integer multiples.
+For example, 24 can be divided into 1* 24, 2*12, 3*8 and 4*6.
+The highest number present in both of the gears integer multiples is the common frequency.
+For example, 12 theeth gear and the previous gear have a common frequency is 12.
+This is a bad design choice, since specific theeth collide in a frequency of 12 * GMF.
+Additionally, if we have a even gear ratio, faults in specific theeth affect specific teeth on the corresponding gear, accelerating the wear induced.

 ### Summary Table

 | Frequency       | Formula                                         | Description                                  |